 Geysers At Haukadalur

-The next leg of our trip took just under an hour, starting on Route 365, swapping onto Route 37 then finally taking Route 35 to reach the Geysir hot spring area.
+The next leg of our self-driving tour of the Golden Circle Iceland took just under an hour, starting on Route 365, swapping onto Route 37 then finally taking Route 35 to reach the Geysir hot spring area.

 A geyser is a spring located near an active volcanic area which intermittently ejects a column of hot water and steam.
 This explosion happens due to underground water being heated to boiling point, usually by magma chamber nearby, but cannot become steam because of the high pressure being so far underground, resulting in a sudden expansion and explosion of water and steam out of the top of the geyser.